William K. Whitner

 - Represented a major airline in more than a dozen employment disputes in federal courts across the country.

-- Represented global data provider in Nebraska and Florida federal court actions alleging theft of trade secrets, violation of state consumer protection statutes and breaches of contract.
+- Represented global data provider in federal court actions alleging theft of trade secrets, violation of state consumer protection statutes and breaches of contract.

 - Represented large municipality in multiple litigations and FAA regulatory proceedings.